 John's blog provides educators with practical guidance for teaching literacy and foreign languages.
 Here's his verdict on Clicker 7.

 "Clicker 7, the latest version, is astonishing...this is the best piece of software available to EAL teachers, and also to modern languages teachers."

 Lorna Bruce is an Additional Support Needs Teacher based in Glasgow.
 She has been using Clicker to support learning across her school; from sentence-building with the Infants, to curriculum-focused word processing with the older pupils.

 "What they are able to produce with Clicker is often of a much higher level and a much more accurate reflection of their true abilities and understanding.

 What's really key here is that now this intervention period has ended, we’ll be sending these children back into the classroom with a tool that can help them continue to succeed and uplevel their writing independently."

 Becky has severe quadriplegic cerebral palsy.
 She has been using Clicker with a Tobii eye tracker since she was 7 years old!

 “As Becky has grown, Clicker has grown with her.
 When she was younger she used it to produce many beautiful pictures.
 Now, it's her preferred tool for tackling curriculum writing tasks at school and at home.”

-Tracey Horne reveals how Clicker 7 is transforming attitudes to writing in this secondary special education school in Sale, England.
+Tracey Horne reveals how Clicker 7 is transforming attitudes to writing at Manor Academy, a special school in Sale.